ecmwf/open-ecpds/docs/index.md

 ## Core capabilities

-- **Multiple protocols** — FTP, SFTP, FTPS, SCP, HTTP/S, Amazon S3, Azure Blob and Google Cloud Storage.
+- **Multiple protocols** — FTP, SFTP, FTPS, SCP, HTTP/S, WebDAV, Amazon S3, Azure Blob and Google Cloud Storage.
 See [Protocols & Connections](concepts/protocols.md).
-- **Data Portal — incoming and outgoing in one platform** — remote users can push data in *and* pull data out over FTP, SFTP, SCP, HTTPS and S3.
+- **Data Portal — incoming and outgoing in one platform** — remote users can push data in *and* pull data out over FTP, SFTP, SCP, HTTPS, WebDAV and S3.
 Access can be restricted to authorised users, opened anonymously, or offered as self-service registration — all without any custom integration.
 Dissemination and Acquisition data is accessible through the same portal, making OpenECPDS a complete two-way data